 Seal watching in Iceland

 Iceland offers many opportunities for seal watching, so head for the coast, particularly to places with skerries and rocks.
 Seals come to visit, so they can be spotted at places which are not known seal habitats.
-To maximize your chances of success, check out the places and boat trips mentioned above in “The best places to see seals in Iceland” section.
+To maximize your chances of success, explore our wildlife tours or check out the boat trips mentioned above in “The best places to see seals in Iceland” section.